 SharePlay is about listening, watching, and sharing together with friends and family.
 For example, during a FaceTime call, you can simply press play in Apple Music and listen to a song together, all synced up right from the start.
 Anyone on the call can play or pause, giving everyone control over the entertainment.

 The new Focus feature enhances the Notification Summary even further.
-You have the option to select your mindset — work, personal, sleep, and Do Not Disturb — so iOS 15 can prioritize notifications based on your circumstance.
+You have the option to select between modes — Work, Personal, Sleep, and Do Not Disturb — so iOS 15 can prioritize notifications based on your circumstance.
 New widgets for the home screen let you see the notifications in your Focus mode.
 It can even be set to a location, and once you set your status, it automatically applies across all connected Apple devices.
 Throughout the notification system in iOS 15, look out for larger icons for apps and clearer text to make it easier to see what’s new and important.

-Apple has introduced a text scan feature to the iPhone’s camera, and then supercharged it.
-Live Text unlocks text-based information from photos, and works with screen shots and online photos, too.
-When you take a photo, it recognizes text, which can be copied and pasted into an email or text, or you can select text from an existing photo to search online.
+Apple has introduced a text scanning feature to the iPhone’s camera, and then supercharged it.
+Live Text unlocks text-based information from photos and works with screenshots and online photos, too.
+When you take a photo, it recognizes text, which can be copied and pasted into an email or text message, or you can select text from an existing photo to search online.
 It also recognizes phone numbers, which can be called directly from the photo.

 The new iOS 15 uses on-device intelligence to look closely at images.
-Visual Look Up lets you search from a photo for information on art, books, nature, and landmarks.
+Visual Lookup lets you search a photo for information on art, books, nature, and landmarks.
 Elsewhere, Spotlight now searches for photos based on text, someone’s name, or even elements in a photo.
 You don’t even have to search for someone you know, as Spotlight also recognizes actors and other famous names.

 Apple Music has been integrated into Memories, where iOS 15 will build more exciting, personal collages of photos and videos based on your activities.
 It now builds these short shows with Apple Music tracks personalized from your tastes and appropriate to the setting.
 Images are all timed to the beat.